Skip to content

 License

-ESDM is provided free of charge.
+ESDM is provided free of charge and as-is, without warranty of any kind.
 There is no per-instance license, no event-count threshold, no commercial tier.
 You can install it, run it, embed it in your CI pipelines, and ship its findings into your code review process at no cost.

 How ESDM Is Maintained